rfg-modding/RSL-Docs/Docs/Contributing.rst

 Contributing to the docs
 ========================================================
 This section explains how to edit the docs and contribute changes to them.
+The docs are on a separate repo than the rest of the code, located `here <https://github.com/rsl-dev/RSL-Docs>`_.

 Docs requirements
 -------------------------------------------------------